lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The main design consideration in choosing pairings is to prioritize providing pairings of each ML-KEM security level with commonly-deployed traditional algorithms.
 This supports the design goal of using composites as a stepping stone to efficiently deploy post-quantum on top of existing hardened and certified traditional algorithm implementations.
 This was prioritized rather than attempting to exactly match the security level of the post-quantum and traditional components -- which in general is difficult to do since there is no academic consensus on how to compare the "bits of security" against classical attackers and "qubits of security" against quantum attackers.

 While it may seem odd to use 256-bit outputs at all security levels, this aligns with ML-KEM [FIPS.203] which produces a 256-bit shared secret key at all security levels.
-All hash functions used have >= 256 bits of (2nd) pre-image resistance, which is the required property for a KDF to provide 128 bits of security, as allowed in Table 3 of {{SP.800-57pt1r5}}.
-Composite algorithms at higher security levels use a larger hash function in order to preserve internal collision resistance of the hash function at a comparable strength to the underlying component algorithms up to the point where truncation to a 256-bit output is performed.
+SHA3-256 has 256 bits of (2nd) pre-image resistance, which is the required property for a KDF to provide 128 bits of security, as allowed in Table 3 of {{SP.800-57pt1r5}}.